What is Non-Linear Regression?

 Logistic Regression

-The outcome of logistic regression is always categorical when the resultant outcome has always only two possible values of 0 or 1.
+The outcome of logistic regression is always categorical when the resultant outcome always has only two possible values of 0 or 1.
 In logistic regression, the graph is not a linear line, but the line looks like a curve goes between 0 and 1.
 The curve is called the “S” curve and is also called as Sigmoid curve.

 Although logistic regression tells the probability, it is most commonly used for classification.
 The team has to determine the threshold value if the probability of the event happening between 0 and 1, then based on the threshold value event is to be classified as 0 or 1.

-For example, if the threshold value is 0.5, then any value between 0.5 and 1 then it should be classified as 1, similarly any value below 0.5 then it should classify as 0
+For example, if the threshold value is 0.5, then any value between 0.5 and 1 it should be classified as 1, similarly any value below 0.5 then it should classify as 0

 Logistic Regression calculation